frictionlessdata/frictionless-py/docs/validating-data.md

 # Validating Data

-Tabular data validation is a process of identifying tabular problems that have place in your data for further correction.
+Tabular data validation is a process of identifying tabular problems that occur in your data for further correction.
 Let's explore how Frictionless helps to achieve these tasks using an invalid data table example:

 ```python
 ! cat data/capital-invalid.csv